prajwaldp/tapestry-dht-simulation/README.md

-# Tapestry Distributed Hash Table Simulation
+# Tapestry Algorithm for Distributed Hash Table

 This project simulates the following aspects of the tapestry algorithm for distributed hash tables: